Screening too many chemicals to count

 # unbranched tails

-for L, d in product(lengths, unsat_choices):
+for L, d in product(unbranched_lengths, unsat_choices):

 interior = range(1, L - 1) # keep core‑C and C‑OH single